RyanZomparelli/Oct-Code-Jam-2025/README.md

 We have developed a Hauntquest site that allows users to see local events.

 - The homepage lists out the events, sorted by date.
 Users can click on an event and 'save' it, adding it to their My Events page.
+- The homepage also features a filter to filter by name, as well as filter buttons to filter for current and past events.
 - The Calendar page shows the events in calendar format.
 Users can click on the event in the calendar and 'save' it, adding it to their My Events page.
 - The My Events page lists all of the events that the user has saved.
+- Images courtesty of unsplash

 **Technologies & Techniques**